kenn/sunzi-recipes/README.md

 [Sunzi](https://github.com/kenn/sunzi) is a server provisioning tool for minimalists.

-This repository is a public source for Sunzi recipes, to demonstrate what Sunzi is capable of.
+This is a public repository for Sunzi recipes, to demonstrate what Sunzi is capable of.

-Recipes in this repository can be directly retrieved by `sunzi compile`.
-Just point to the URL of raw files in `sunzi.yml`.
+Recipes can be directly retrieved by `sunzi compile`.
+Just point to the URL of a raw file in `sunzi.yml`.

-Sunzi is Linux distro agnostic in itself, but in this repository most recipes are [Debian](http://www.debian.org/).
+Sunzi is Linux distro agnostic in itself, but most recipes here are for [Debian](http://www.debian.org/).

-**Warning**: Everything in this repository is a work in progress.
+**Warning**: Everything here is a work in progress.
+Make your own fork when you need a reliable repository.

 Usage
 -----